nandini45/furry-waddle/README.md

 # furry-waddle
-I am a beginner and this is my first repository.
+I am a beginner and this is my first repository for tutorial purposes.